tjd1234/cmpt120fall2022/lectures/lecture2/lecture2notes.md

 - If you haven't already done so, copy [euclid.py](euclid.py) to your own computer and try running it in Mu/IDLE.

-- Modify [euclid.py](euclid.py) examples of syntax and runtime errors.
+- Modify [euclid.py](euclid.py) to demonstrate examples of syntax and runtime errors.